Documentation

 Managing routes

-You can manage whether to include products, navigation, apps, and/or routes containing a specific term in your sitemap.
+You can decide whether to include products, navigation, apps, and/or routes that contain a specific term in your sitemap.
 To do that, follow the instructions below:

-1. In your browser, type {workspace}--{account}.myvtex.com/admin, replacing the values between curly brackets with the corresponding values of your environment, to access the account's Admin of the production workspace you're working on.
+1. In your browser, type {workspace}--{account}.myvtex.com/admin, replacing the values in curly brackets with values that apply to your scenario, to access the VTEX Admin of the production workspace you're working on.

-2. Go to Account settings > Apps > My apps and search for Sitemap app.
+2. Go to Account settings > Apps > My apps and search for the Sitemap app.

 3. Enable or disable products, navigation, apps, or routes containing a specific term for your scenario.